Mesabi Range: Rockefellers' interests

 John D. Rockefeller had previously loaned money to his brother, Frank Rockefeller, and Frank's business associate, James Corrigan, to buy into the Franklin Iron Mine Company, which operated in the Mesabi Range.
-By late 1896 or early 1897, John D. took Corrigan's shares due to failure to repay loans.
+By late 1896 or early 1897, John took Corrigan's shares due to failure to repay loans.
 Frank and Corrigan were forced to sell the company.
-The market for ore from the Mesabi range was almost non-existent at this time because American steel furnaces were not built to deal with its powdery nature and steelmakers believed it to be poor ore.
-John D. invested $40 million to build up the Mesabi ore and transportation business.
+The market for ore from the Mesabi Range was almost non-existent at this time because American steel furnaces were not built to deal with its powdery nature, and steelmakers believed it to be poor ore.
+John invested $40 million to build up the Mesabi mines and transportation business.
 To reach the steelmakers in Pittsburgh, the ore had to travel across the Great Lakes to Cleveland.
-He invested $2 million into a railroad to transport the ore from the Mesabi range to Duluth on Lake Superior.
+He invested $2 million into a railroad to transport the ore from the Mesabi Range to Duluth on Lake Superior.

 By 1896, he controlled the Lake Superior Consolidated Iron Mines Company, which was a holding company of the Merritt brothers.
 He built a fleet of ore ships.
-In December 1896, he made a deal with Henry W. Oliver and Andrew Carnegie of Pittsburgh whereby they agreed not to go into the ore field or transportation business, and John D. agreed not to go into the steel business.
-The steelmakers adapted their mills to process the ore from the Mesabi range.
-Oliver broke with the agreement, and in response, John D. procured a monopoly of ore ship transportation on the Great Lakes.
-John D. sold his western ore holdings to J. P. Morgan for $90,900,000 soon after Morgan bought Carnegie's steel interests in 1901.
+In December 1896, he made a deal with Henry W. Oliver and Andrew Carnegie of Pittsburgh whereby they agreed not to go into the ore field or transportation business, and Rockefeller agreed not to go into the steel business.
+The steelmakers adapted their mills to process the ore from the Mesabi Range.
+Oliver broke with the agreement, and in response Rockefeller procured a monopoly of ore ship transportation on the Great Lakes.
+Rockefeller sold his western ore holdings to J. P. Morgan for $90 million soon after Morgan bought Carnegie's steel interests in 1901.

 Labor strikes

 Miners at work on the Mesabi Range 1903.

-Several large-scale strikes took place on the Mesabi Iron Range during the early 1900s.
-The first began on July 20, 1907 after the Western Federation of Miners (WFM) asked Oliver Iron Mining Company for, among other demands, an eight-hour work day and a pay raise.
+Several large-scale strikes took place on the Mesabi Iron Range during the early 20th century.
+The first began on July 20, 1907 after the Western Federation of Miners asked Oliver Iron Mining Company for, among other demands, an eight-hour work day and a pay raise.
 The strike lasted two months and resulted in thousands of workers being blacklisted.

 On June 25, 1916, a miner left his shift after being paid less than the contracted rate.
-His action led to the Mesabi range strike of 1916.
+His action led to the Mesabi Range strike of 1916.
 The Industrial Workers of the World quickly supported the strike for better pay and shorter hours.
 In September 1916, the workers voted to resume work, assuming a failed strike.
-However, shortly after returning to work a 10% raise in wages was issued for workers throughout the Range.
+However, shortly after returning to work a 10% raise in wages was issued for workers throughout the range.